Decoding the Projective Transverse Field Ising Model: Setting

 \subsection{The model}

-We start by introducing the projective transverse field Ising model (PTIM) and its interpretation as a quantum code.
+We start by introducing the PTIM and its interpretation as a quantum code.
 Consider an open chain of $L$ qubits prepared in the initial state $\ket{\Psi(t=0)}=\ket{\Psi_0}$.
-To propagate the system from time step $t$ to $t+1$ we first loop through all sites and measure with probability $p\in [0,1]$ the operator
+To propagate the system from time step $t$ to $t+1$, we first loop through all sites and measure with probability $p\in [0,1]$ the operator

 Here, $\sigma_i^\alpha$ denotes the Pauli matrix $\alpha=x,y,z$ acting on qubit $i=1,\dots,L$.
 We will refer to these measurements as \emph{error measurements}; they describe the monitoring of the system by the environment.
 Next, we loop through all edges $e=(i,i+1)$ between adjacent sites and measure